top of page

 Science, Technology, and Research

-• Scientists, engineers, and technologists
+• Scientists, engineers, and technologists in priority fields

-• Medical professionals and biomedical researchers
+• Semiconductor, quantum, and advanced-materials researchers

-• Academic and applied researchers
+• Academic and applied researchers contributing to identified national needs

 • Leaders in emerging or high-impact industries

-Education, Infrastructure, Energy, and Social Impact
+Education and Social Impact

-• Educators and educational innovators
+• Educators and educational innovators with documented national impact

 Each NIW case is built around the specific national value of the proposed endeavor, not generic professional success or résumé achievements.
+The framing of the endeavor — what it is, why it matters, and why now — is frequently what decides the case.

 Our Approach to EB-2 NIW Representation